 Premises by County:

-The Kentucky Department of Agriculture has released Fulton and Webster counties from their initial quarantines after testing revealed no evidence of HPAI remaining post depopualtion.
-Premises are allowed to repopulate their flocks.
+The Kentucky Department of Agriculture has quarantined a backyard poultry site in Fayette County after an HPAI detection in October 2022.
+Commercial poultry premises in Fulton and Webster counties tested postive in February 2022 and were released from quarantine by May 2022 after testing revealed no evidence of HPAI remaining post depopualtion.
+Premises in Fulton and Webster counties were allowed to repopulate their flocks.

 If you suspect a farm has sick birds, please call the sick bird hotline at 1-866-536-7593.

 October 2022: HPAI detected in Fayette County backyard mixed-species site